-The Congregation Beth Elohim Early Childhood Center is a preschool dedicated to providing children aged 2 to 5 with a learning environment that nurtures their growth, curiosity and self-esteem.
+Established in 1978, Congregation Beth Elohim’s Early Childhood Center (ECC) is one of the most highly regarded preschools in the New York Metropolitan area.
 Our lively, hands-on curriculum is developed through direct observation of children’s interests and individual needs.
 The traditions and basic values of the Jewish culture are integrated throughout to strengthen our learning community.
-Established in 1978, Congregation Beth Elohim’s Early Childhood Center is one of the most highly regarded preschools in the New York Metropolitan area.

 Our curriculum emerges from the children’s interests, ideas and experiences.
 Children have a strong disposition to explore and discover and are encouraged to become active participants in learning.
 An emergent curriculum builds on natural curiosity, enabling children to interact, question, connect, problem solve, communicate and reflect.

 We firmly believe that preschool age children learn best through play.
 Dramatic play is an important part of each child’s learning experience at Beth Elohim.
 Through such play, children are encouraged to communicate and develop their growing understanding of themselves and their relationships.
 Through play, children access their world and develop important cognitive and social skills that facilitate their learning.

 We are an inclusive community and are committed to maximizing the potential and participation of all types of learners in our classrooms.
 We believe individual differences between students and families are a source of richness and diversity.

 Children are introduced to Jewish religion and culture through symbols and stories.
 We introduce Shabbat and Jewish holidays in the same way we approach our curriculum, by making it relevant, meaningful, and accessible to young children.